smithy-lang/smithy/docs/source-2.0/additional-specs/protocols/smithy-rpc-v2.rst

         For event streaming requests, this MUST NOT be set.
     * - ``Accept``
       - Conditional
-      - For event streaming requests, to the value ``application/vnd.amazon.eventstream``.
+      - For requests with event streaming responses, this is ``application/vnd.amazon.eventstream``.

 ~~~~~~~~~